All Episodes

 We'll follow it all throughout the afternoon.

-Full complete coverage of all of this.
+Full, complete coverage of all of this.

-Uh, we've got updates on what's going on.
+We've got updates on what's going on.

-Where do you hear what this judge uh in this Trump case actually had to say in a speech at Queensborough College just a few years ago?
+Where do you hear what this judge in this Trump case actually had to say in a speech at Queensborough College just a few years ago?

-Hey there, I'm Mary Catherine Hamm.
+Hey there, I'm Mary Catherine Howe.

 And I'm Carol Markowitz.